-- What are the possible side effects of ginger?
+- What are the possible side effects of ginger (Ginger Root)?

-- What is the most important information I should know about ginger?
+- What is the most important information I should know about ginger (Ginger Root)?

-- What should I discuss with my healthcare provider before taking ginger?
+- What should I discuss with my healthcare provider before taking ginger (Ginger Root)?

-- What should I avoid while taking ginger?
+- What should I avoid while taking ginger (Ginger Root)?